long2ice/meilisync/README.md

 ### plugins (optional)

-The plugins is used to customize the data before or after insert to MeiliSearch and the plugins is a list of python modules.
+The plugins are used to customize the data before or after insert to MeiliSearch and the plugins is a list of python modules.

 Which is a python class with `pre_event` and `post_event` methods, the `pre_event` method is called before insert to MeiliSearch, the `post_event` method is called after insert to MeiliSearch.